Creamed Tuna on Toast

 The combination of flour and melted butter is known as a roux.
 When milk is added and it thickens it becomes a white sauce, the base for many sauce recipes.

-- Easy Crock Pot Cornbread Dressing Recipe
+- Easy Old Fashioned Cornbread Squash Dressing Recipe

 You might also like these meal ideas from my friend, Julie, at Back to My Southern Roots for 6 Meals to Cook When You’re Broke.